Minka Kelly: Public image

 Kelly has been included in various magazine lists of the world's most beautiful women.
 She appeared on People magazine's annual list of 100 Most Beautiful People in 2008.
-Kelly was named "Sexiest Woman Alive" in Esquire magazine feature in 2011.
+Kelly was named Sexiest Woman Alive and on the cover of Esquire magazine 2011 feature, one of 11 women named in Esquire's history.
 She has been a regular on Maxim's Hot 100 list since 2007 through 2011.
 Kelly was chosen as the fittest woman at the Gold's Gym 2nd Annual Hollywood’s Hottest Bodies Awards.

 Kelly has appeared in print ads and commercials throughout her career.
-She has been a brand ambassador for Dove chocolate, and modeled in ads for Madge Cosmetics.
-She has appeared in commercials for Johnson & Johnson, Mucinex. and Bud Light's Super Bowl commercial.
+She has been a brand ambassador for Dove chocolate.
+She has appeared in commercials for Johnson & Johnson, Mucinex, and Bud Light's Super Bowl commercial.
 In 2016, Kelly became a spokesperson for online real estate marketplace Trulia to launch their "Best Neighborhoods in America" tool.
 She has appeared on the cover of numerous fashion and lifestyle magazines, including Marie Claire, Cosmopolitan, Esquire, Self and Health.

 Personal life

-Kelly has been friends with actress Mandy Moore since 2007.
-Kelly previously dated American actor Chris Evans.
-She also dated former New York Yankees shortstop Derek Jeter from 2008 to 2011.
-She was previously in a relationship with comedian Trevor Noah.
+Kelly dated American actor Chris Evans.
+She dated former New York Yankees shortstop Derek Jeter from 2008 to 2011.
+Kelly was in a brief relationship with Jesse Williams.
+They met while making Detroit: Become Human, and split a few months after the game's release.
+She was in a relationship with comedian Trevor Noah between 2020 and 2022.

 Kelly has been in a relationship with singer/songwriter Dan Reynolds, frontman of Imagine Dragons since 2022.

-Kelly was in a brief relationship with Jesse Williams.
-They met while making Detroit: Become Human.
-They split a few months after the game's release.
+They were first introduced by a mutual friend, and began talking on the phone while Kelly was on location filming in the UK.
+At the time Kelly was deep in writing her memoir Tell Me Everything.
+As she wrote, Reynolds sent her music he had just written and recorded, and Kelly eventually decided to send him her manuscript, once she turned in her final pages.

-Kelly enjoys cooking and baking.
-She graduated from the New School of Cooking in Culver City, California, in June 2015.
+In 2015, Kelly attended culinary school and graduated from the New School of Cooking in Culver City, California.
 She has expressed an interest in launching a traveling cooking television show.
-In 2016, she appeared in Food Network's cooking show Star Plates, in which celebrities work as line cooks alongside top chefs in a restaurant kitchen.
+In 2016, she appeared in Food Network's cooking show Star Plates, where celebrities worked as line cooks alongside top chefs in a restaurant kitchen.